Portsmouth Business School

 Normandy 75 and the City of Portsmouth

 The City of Portsmouth, and the adjacent areas of Gosport and Southsea, have a close association with the Normandy Campaign.
 In 1944, Portsmouth lay at the heart of a vast marshalling area for around 30,000 British and Canadian troops involved in the invasion.
-Many of these personnel embarked on the vessels that would carry them to Normandy at Portsmouth and nearby loading points, while hundreds of warships, landing craft, and other elements of the amphibious assault force gathered there before setting saily for France in early June.
+Many of these personnel embarked on the vessels that would carry them to Normandy at Portsmouth and nearby loading points, while hundreds of warships, landing craft, and other elements of the amphibious assault force gathered there before setting sail for France in early June.

 The massive Portsmouth naval dockyard provided critical construction, repair, and supply facilities for the maritime elements of the invasion force, and also played a significant role in the construction of components of the famous 'Mulberry Harbours'.
 Portsmouth was also close to the command and control centre for Operation Neptune, located at Southwick House, a few miles north-east of the city.